piechartssuck/courses/content/en/work/resume-html.md

 <div class="concise">

-- Advising masters and doctoral students.
+- Advising masters and doctoral level students.
+- Authoring and submitting papers to peer reviewed publications.
+- Pulling data from multiple remote sources, constructing static, active, and interactive visualizations for production and/or embedding within reports, and building Shiny apps and APIs within the R/RStudio environment.
+- Developing enhanced and interactive surveys in Qualtrics using HTML, CSS, & Javascipt.
-- Evaluating various projects and grants.
+- Evaluating various programs, projects, and grants.
-- Submitting papers for peer review publications.
 - Teaching evaluation and methods based classes with a focus on data science.
-- Survey development in Qualtrics with HTML, CSS, & Javascipt.
-- Building and pulling data from multiple APIs, creating visualizations, creating static and interactive reports, and building apps within the R/RStudio environment.

 </div>